 - Agreement should be reached and uniform application achieved on: - (i) the definition of a subsidy and how to distinguish between subsidies and other measures having trade distorting effects. - (ii) when subsidies are potentially trade distorting and hence potentially actionable under Track I or Track II of the Code. - As to the definition of a subsidy itself, the guidance given in the Code should be followed and confirmed, i.e. subsidies in international trade exist only when a financial charge has been incurred by a government or administrative authority on behalf of a beneficiary. - Among issues in subsidies area, the definition of a subsidy should be examined in the first place.
-A financial contribution by a government should be considered as an essential criterion for determining the existence of a subsidy. - It is necessary to recognize the primacy of addressing trade distorting subsidies, i.e. as defined in Article XVI:1, "any subsidy ... which operates directly or indirectly to increase exports of any product from, or to reduce imports of any product into its territory". - There is a need to distinguish between subsidies and incentives.
+A financial contribution by a government should be considered as an essential criterion for determining the existence of a subsidy. - It is essential to reach agreement on a definition of subsidy.
+Financial contribution by the government should be the essential criterion for determining the existence of a subsidy.
+The difference between a subsidy and an incentive must be stressed.
+The latter aims to facilitate a country's development process, and is clearly not intended to distort trade.
+Thus, an incentive should not be the object of countervailing measures. - There is a need to distinguish between subsidies and incentives.
 Subsidies are those financial assistance measures meted out to ailing industries to bail them out or to prop up economically unjustified activities.
 Incentives on the other hand are to induce or encourage the pursuit of some desired direction in a country's development objectives.
 This incentive would facilitate the development process which might otherwise require a much longer period to achieve.
-Consequently, while blatant subsidies are countervailable, incentives should not and must not be as there are clearly no trade-distorting intentions.
+Consequently, while blatant subsidies are countervailable, incentives should not and must not be as there are clearly no trade-distorting intentions. - It is necessary to work out a definition of what a subsidy is and what measures and practices may be the object of countervailing duties.